kubedb/docs/docs/guides/postgres/branch/overview/index.md

 | [Backup & Restore](/docs/guides/postgres/backup/kubestash/overview/index.md) | "If we lose this database, how do we get it back?" | Data at rest in object storage, restorable on demand | Any KubeDB-managed database |
 | [Migration](/docs/operatormanual/migration/) | "How do we move an existing database into KubeDB?" | The same database, relocated, with minimal downtime | An external instance (RDS, CNPG, self-hosted, …) |

-Branching is not a backup: the clone shares storage blocks with the source, so it is not an independent durable copy and it does not protect you from losing the source.
+Branching is not a backup: the clone stays in the same cluster on the same storage backend as the source (and, on a copy-on-write driver, initially shares its blocks), so it is not an independent durable copy stored elsewhere and it does not protect you from losing the source.
 Use [KubeStash backups](/docs/guides/postgres/backup/kubestash/overview/index.md) for durability, and branching for disposable copies.

 ## Next Steps